-The new slate of Club #28 officers were sworn at the December 28 2017 Installation of officers and “Passing of the Gavel” ceremony by Area 30 Director Ted Allman DTM at the Herndon Branch Library.
+The new slate of Club #28 officers were sworn in at the December 28 2017 Installation of officers and “Passing of the Gavel” ceremony led by Area 30 Director Ted Allman DTM at the Herndon Branch Library.
 These officers will serve the January- December 2018 term.

 This is a group of brave, dynamic officers… only one officer is serving for the first time ever in a Toastmaster term, four are returning as officers but in a different roles for the 1st time at Club #28 and two others will be returning to his post from the last term.
 Please congratulate these courageous Toastmasters when you see them: